-PF2050 has had support from local communities, iwi and key partners.
-This has helped to achieve:
+Since 2016, PF2050 support from local communities, iwi and key partners has helped to achieve:

-- over 5000 groups and iwi registered to perform predator control in their communities
+- registration of over 5000 groups and iwi to perform local predator control

-- conservation has increased in scale, for example through 13 new landscape-scale partnerships
+- increased the scale of conservation through 13 new landscape-scale partnerships

-- more focus on science, innovation and research, with six funders of control innovations.
+- helped to put more focus on science, innovation and research by working with six funders of control innovations.

 “The ‘How’ we choose to get to Predator Free, is just as important as arriving at that destination.
 One pathway will strongly engage our treaty partners and communities, the other will not.”
 Brent Beaven, Predator Free 2050 Programme Manager, April 2019